laravel/docs/controllers.md

 #### Method Injection

-In addition to constructor injection, you may also type-hint dependencies on your controller's methods.
-For example, let's type-hint the `Request` instance on one of our methods:
+In addition to constructor injection, you may also type-hint dependencies on your controller's action methods.
+For example, let's type-hint the `Illuminate\Http\Request` instance on one of our methods:

 	<?php namespace App\Http\Controllers;